 If you ask Germans about the three most popular Christmas Markets in the country, you will most probably have Nuremberg and Dresden on this list.
 This Christmas Market Holiday combines those popular Markets with Wurzburg and Rothenburg ob der Tauber (along the Romantic Road), Berlin, Frankfurt and Prague.

 The Vacation Package from/to Frankfurt International Airport is a Rail/Express Coach combination tour, the rail tickets included are valid in 2nd-class (see the tableau this is already included in the price of your tour).
-It is possible to upgrade all of the Rail Tickets to 1st-class Rail for an extra of US $ 259.00 per person (which also includes the reservation fee for specific seats)!
+It is possible to upgrade all of the long-distance rail tickets (high-speed rail, speed rail) to 1st-class Rail for an extra of US $ 209.00 per person (which also includes the reservation fee for specific seats)!
 Here you find everything that is included in the price of this tour such as rail tickets, admissions, tours, accommodation, buffet breakfast.

 Price per Person